SlightlyCyborg/StructureSensorBot/README.md

 If you are building the bot yourself, please note that the firmware depends on a **modified** version of the Serial library.
 This library must replace the library that is already installed with the arduino package.
 This library can be found in `code/lib`.
 This code is required because the Savox servos do not use the standard servo pwm frequencies.

+The commands are sent as 2 bytes.

+The first byte is the motor to move (0 for y axis, 1 for z axis).

+The second byte is the position that motor should move to.

 ### Utils.StructureSensorBot

 If you are on x64 Linux, then the binary is already precompiled.